List of ecoregions affected by woody plant encroachment: Northern Europe

-Scandinavia
+Scandinavia and the Baltic

-Woody encroachment is common in the Alpine tundra of Norway and Sweden Also in the Coastal meadows of Estonia woody plant encroachment is observed, resulting from land abandonment.
+Woody encroachment is common in the Alpine tundra of Norway and Sweden.
+Also in the Coastal meadows of Estonia woody plant encroachment is observed, resulting from land abandonment.
 In Denmark, dry grasslands are affected by woody encroachment.

 United Kingdom

 In the United Kingdom, shrub encroachment in heathlands may lead to the loss of ecosystem carbon, as carbon losses from the soil will not be offset by above-ground carbon in the additional biomass.

 Ireland

 In the Burren of Ireland, extensive low input farming helps to prevent further encroachment by Blackthorn and Hazel, while high density stands are actively thinned out.

 Eurasian Steppe

 Caragana shrubs are the primary contributor to woody encroachment in the Eurasian steppe, among others in the Black Sea-Kazakhstan steppe, the Tibetan Plateau steppe, and the Central Asian steppe.
-Woody plant encroachment is observed in parts of Ukrainian steppe.
+Woody plant encroachment is observed in parts of the Ukrainian steppe.

 Central Europe and European Alps

 Woody plant encroachment is common in the Alps.
 Recorded expansion rates range from 0.6% to 16% per year and 5.6% per decade.
-Areas that formerly were forests require continuous maintenance to avoid woody plant encroachment.
+Open land that was formerly forested requires continuous maintenance to prevent woody plant encroachment.
 When active land cultivation ends, fallow land is the result and gradual spread of shrubs and bushes can follow.
 Animal species once native to Central Europe effectively countered this natural process.
-These include herbivores such as European bison, auerochs (extinct), red deer and feral horse.
+These include herbivores such as European bison, aurochs (extinct), red deer and feral horse.
 Grassland and heath are considered to require protection due to their biodiversity as well as to preserve cultural landscapes.
 Woody plant encroachment is therefore frequently countered with selective removal of woody biomass or through the seasonal or year-round introduction of grazing animal species, such as sheep, goats, heck cattle or horses.
-Woody encroachment occurs in the Alps, where structural change in agriculture leads to the abandonment of land.
+In the Alps, structural change in agriculture leads to the abandonment of land and subsequent encroachment.
 Alnus viridis is the most widely distributed shrub species in the sub-alpine zone and is found to severely impair species richness and beta diversity when encroaching grassland.
 Also Bilberry is a common encroaching species in the sub-alpine belt.

 Woody encroachment in the alpine tundra is associated with aboveground carbon storage and a slowdown of the biogeochemical cycle.
-70 percent of cultivated land in the Eastern Alps are affected by woody encroachment.
+Seventy percent of cultivated land in the Eastern Alps is affected by woody encroachment.
 Also in Hungary bush encroachment is linked to the abandonment of formerly cultivated land.
 Moderate encroachment is found to have no negative impact on biodiversity and suppression of woody plants is considered an effective restoration approach.